DPR7/domoticz-ifttt/README.md

 For now it only works with Domoticz Favorite devices.
 Soon also non favorite devices will be supported.

-PHP Support:
-Domoticz has NO php support, and all attempts I tried to enable this failed.
-Easy solution is to install Apache webserver on same device as domoticz.
-Step by Step Apache install on Raspberry: https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md This worked perfectly for me, and on a Raspberry V3B it runs very fast with no delay at all.

 ## Instructions:
 1. Make sure you have a webserver with PHP support (Domoticz has NO php support!)
 2. Install this PHP file on a web server (prefered running on the same box as Domoticz).